skypjack/skypjack/README.md

 Despite what you may have thought, I'm not Zak.
 I’m **Michele Caini**, software developer from **Florence, Italy**.<br/>
 I'm also a **freelancer**, I work mainly remotely and in my free time I dedicate myself to some open source projects such as [`EnTT`](https://github.com/skypjack/entt).<br/>
 Oh... and I'm a father!
 I owe much of my happiness to my wife and son.
-They are the _task_ I spend the most time on with no regrets! :smile: :heart_eyes:
+They are the _task_ I spend the most time on with no regrets! :smile::heart_eyes:

 🔭 I’m currently working on ...